 The final level on what foreigners might buy in terms of title deeds and property in Thailand is the Nor Sor 3.
 This can up upgraded to a Nor Sor 3 Gor and then upgraded again to a Chanote.
 As stated before property on this type of title is normally much cheaper due to the legal costs involved with upgrading.

 There are a number of other title deeds but these are mainly for Thai nationals but this does get complicated when you might have a Thai wife who wants to buy ‘cheap’ property in Isaan and you are needing to upgrade the title deed.
-With offices in all the main cities of Thailand from Phuket to Chiang Mai speak to us at Siam Legal about what is the best options for you and your Thai wife when buying property in Thailand.
+With offices in all the main cities of Thailand from Phuket to Chiang Mai speak to us at Law Firm in Thailand about what is the best options for you and your Thai wife when buying property in Thailand.